1. You're too focused on the immediate savings

 To wipe out your credit card balances, you'll need to do what's called a cash-out refinance: You borrow more than you owe on your home and take out the extra in cash.
 That money goes to your card issuer.

-You'll be left with a larger mortgage and larger monthly payment.
+But you'll be left with a larger mortgage and larger monthly payment.
 If you wind up in over your head with your credit cards all over again, you could put your house at risk.

 3. You're eager to renovate